BMorrissey89/Crowdfunding_ETL/README.md

 The following image shows this campaign DataFrame:

-campaign DataFrame

 Export the campaign DataFrame as campaign.csv and save it to your GitHub repository.

-Create the Contacts DataFrame
+# Create the Contacts DataFrame
 Choose one of the following two options for extracting and transforming the data from the contacts.xlsx Excel data:

 Option 1: Use Python dictionary methods.